 Statistics Involving Truck Accidents in the United States

 At Cueria Law Firm, we offer personal injury services for individuals in the state of Louisiana as well as within the entire United States.
-One area we often see injuries take place are accidents involving in a trucks.
-The trucking industry is vital to the economy of the U.S., helping to transports goods throughout the nation.
+One area we often see injuries take place are accidents involving trucks.
+The trucking industry is vital to the economy of the U.S., helping to transport goods throughout the nation.
 It is not uncommon to see the large trucks on the roadways, be in your local town or along the interstate.
 The trucking industry must be responsible and ensure their transports are completed in a timely manner, but also in the safest way possible.
 Commercial trucks are often involved in accidents each year with smaller vehicles.
 Due to their size, the larger trucks can lead to fatal accidents, in many cases.
 The National Highway Traffic Safety Administration’s 2018 preliminary statistics reported 4,136 fatalities in truck accidents with 67% of those who died being occupants of other passenger vehicles.

 Common Characteristics of a Truck Accident

 When an accident occurs involving a large commercial vehicle, there are often common characteristics associated with the incident.
 In almost 50% of cases involving a large truck and a passenger vehicle, both vehicles were moving straight.
 In about 10% of cases, the other vehicle was turning when the crash occurred.
 In another 10%, the truck or another vehicle was driving along a curve when the accident occurred.

 Fatal crashes often occur in rural areas in the daytime during the weekdays.
 During the weekends, statistics show that most crashes occur during the nighttime hours.
 In 71% of fatalities involving a large truck crash, the occupant of the other vehicle is the individual who dies as a result of the crash.